monkeyraptor/Removing-duplications-from-array/README.md

 // It consists of [1, 2, 3, 4, "doo, "dee", "♪"]
 ```

+>You can use either the `"shortened"` version or the `"obj"` snippet.
+Both will do the same job.
+>The 1st version was the initial tinkering.

 #### Idea explanation (JavaScript) and Python snippet

 1. Kinda an explanation [on Monkey Raptor](http://monkeyraptor.johanpaul.net/2015/04/javascript-removing-same-elements-in.html)